justnonamenoname/lifeticle/readme.md

 3) Qualia includes the sense of "self"
 4) Lifeticle - the real "self"

-Brain structural integrity in cryonics may potentially be secondary.
+The integrity of the brain in cryonics may, perhaps, be secondary.
 Only brain hermeticity is essential.
-The key question is whether the lifeticle can be located and what it constitutes.
+The question is whether the lifeticle can be found and what it actually is.
-It could be either some form of dark matter or something entirely unknown.
+It could be a form of dark matter or something entirely unknown.
-If multiple lifeticles exist in the brain, it may become impossible to determine which one was primary and "alive" (the others being inactive in this case).
+If there are many lifeticles in the brain, it may be impossible to determine which one was primary and alive (the others may have been inactive).

 ---